bishal-goutam/metcs763_smart-bank/README.md

 2. **Run Frontent and Backend**
    Run the Frontend and Backend separately.

+   a.
+First start the MySQL Database.
+In this case DB is running on the same machine.

    ![Start MySQL Database](Documents/StartMySQLDatabase.jpg)

+   b.
+Next start the Backend by running the main function in SmartBankApplication class in SmartBankApplication.java file.

    ![Run Backend](Documents/RunBackend.jpg)

+   c.
+If there are no errors the backend will start.

    ![Backend Started](Documents/BackendStarted.jpg)

+   d.
+Open a new Terminal.
+Change the directory to src\main\resources\static\smart-banking-ui.
+Perform rebuild using **"npm run build"**.
+Once the build is successfuly completed.
+Run "npm start".

    ![Run Frontend](Documents/RunFrontend.jpg)

+   e.
+When the program runs fine.

    ![Frontend Started](Documents/FrontendStarted.jpg)